Costeer/101st-Wiki-Remade/mmw-content/Resources/medals.md

 *available to*
 **Everyone**

 Deployment Attendance Medals are awarded for attending large numbers of deployments, including as the deployment leader.
-Those interested in Deployment Attendance Medals should keep a log of deployments they attend, noting the date and the deployment leader keeping an eye out for the deployment tallies channel in the Discord. (to list deployments type `/upcoming events` in the commands channel)
+Those interested in Deployment Attendance Medals should keep a log of deployments they attend, noting the date and the deployment leader keeping an eye out for the deployment tallies channel in the Discord.

 | Medal Type                                                   | Requirements            |
 | ------------------------------------------------------------ | ----------------------- |